Design

 We worked with Orrick to relocate and design their 24,000 sq ft regional office in Irvine.

-Located on a highly visible site adjacent to US 101, the Shoreline Entry Site marks the gateway to the tech-rich North Shoreline area.
-Originally designed for Silicon Graphics, the 111,000 sq ft building is now the home to the Computer History Museum.
+Originally designed for Silicon Graphics, the 111,000 sq ft building is now the home to the Computer History Museum and marks the gateway to the tech-rich North Shoreline area.

 STUDIOS collaborated with architect William Russell to realize British fashion designer Alexander McQueen’s vision for a boutique store on the shopping boulevard within the acclaimed Wynn Hotel.

-STUDIOS renovated an existing concrete tilt-up warehouse located in the garment district on the lower east side of downtown Los Angeles for Guess' creative headquarters, serving their three main design teams: GUESS?
+STUDIOS renovated a warehouse in downtown Los Angeles for Guess' creative headquarters, serving their three main design teams: GUESS?
 Men’s, GUESS?
 Women’s, and Marciano.

 The 85,000 sq ft garage is set into a landscaped hillside that supports a major housing precinct and helps to establish the design vocabulary—classical brick buildings nestled within the pastoral setting—of the University’s primary desired site context.